 Pure Maple Hot Cross Buns

-These days the supermarkets have so many lovely varieties of hot cross buns on offer for Easter but there is something so special about making your own at home and filling the kitchen with the beautiful aroma of fruity sweet buns that the whole family can’t wait to dive into.
-They are actually quite simple to make especially if you own a mixer with a dough hook and can be made over 2 days if time is an issue.
+These days the supermarkets have so many lovely varieties of hot cross buns on offer for Easter but there is something so special about making your own at home and filling the kitchen with the beautiful aroma of fruity, maple buns that the whole family can’t wait to dive into.

 500g strong bread flour